BentThomsen/SmartCampusAAU/README.md

 Instructions on how to use the SmartCampusAAU app to build radio maps can be found in the <a href="http://smartcampus.cs.aau.dk/downloads.html">downloads</a> section on the SmartCampusAAU web page.
 Similarly, the page contains instructions on how to use the SmartCampusAAU library to leverage the indoor positioning and navigation capabilities in one's on app.

 SmartCampusAAU is based on the location fingerprinting technique which relies on collecting signal strength measurements in a building.
-SmartCampusAAU supports two kinds of positioning based on the location fingerprinting technique: <em>Device-Based Positioning</em> where Wi-Fi scanning and positioning is done one a user's own SmartPhone, and <em>Infrastructure-Based Positioning</em>where Wi-Fi scanning and positioning is done on the Infrastructure side.
+SmartCampusAAU supports two kinds of positioning based on the location fingerprinting technique: <em>Device-Based Positioning</em> where Wi-Fi scanning and positioning is done one a user's own SmartPhone, and <em>Infrastructure-Based Positioning</em> where Wi-Fi scanning and positioning is done on the Infrastructure side.
+Note that whereas Infrastructure-Based Positioning can be done in any building where an ordinary Wi-Fi infrastructure is in place, Infrastructure-Based Positioning requires an extra dedicated positioning infrastructure that is usually not in place.

 <h2>Structure</h2>
+The code is divided into the following components:

 <h3>Backend</h3>
 This folder contains the backend.
+The backend stores the radio maps (Device-Based and/or Infrastructure-Based radio maps).
+<h4>RadioMapService</h4>
+http://smartcampusaau.cs.aau.dk/RadioMapService3/RadioMapService.svc/ .
+Append '/$metadata' to this URL to view the metadata.

 http://smartcampusaau.cs.aau.dk/RadioMapService3/RadioMapService.svc/$metadata